 The Citi Simplicity credit card lets you take balance transfers with a 0% APR for 18 months.
 After the introductory period, the variable APR will be 12.99% – 21.99% based upon your creditworthiness.
 You also get 0% Intro APR on purchases for 18 months too.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
 The average Transunion credit score approved for the card is 706 based on Credit Karma data, with the the lowest being 650.

-This Discover card allows a 0% intro APR on balance transfers for 18 months, or as late as June of 2015, then the variable standard purchase APR of 10.99% – 22.99%.
+This Discover card allows a 0% intro APR on balance transfers for 18 months, or as late as September of 2015, then the variable standard purchase APR of 10.99% – 22.99%.
 The balance transfer fee is 3% for each balance transfer, but there are no annual fees, no foreign transaction fees and no late fee on your first late payment.
-You get 5% cash back on select categories (it’s online shopping in Q4, 2013 up to $1,500 in purchases with free and easy sign up) and 1% on everything else.
+You get 5% cash back on select categories (it’s restaurants and movies in Q1, 2014 up to $1,500 in purchases with free and easy sign up) and 1% on everything else.
 Plus, you will always know your FICO credit score now because it’ll show on your card’s monthly statement for free.
 The average Transunion credit score of the applicants who were approved for this card is 729, with the lowest being 682.

 I’ve been waiting patiently for AMEX to join the balance transfer arena and they finally have a solution.
 The Blue Cash Everyday card has a 0% balance transfer period of 15 months.
 The card is also great if you do a bunch of grocery shopping because it gives 3% back on stand-alone supermarket purchases, 2% back on gas stations and select major department stores, and 1% on everything else.
 On top of that, you can get a $50 bonus if you spend $1,000 within the first 3 months, and a Amazon Prime membership for 12 months.
 You get a 0% APR the first 15 months of your purchases as well.